 2) Will they be picked up early for some reason?
 If so, at what time and by who?

 There's no sign in sheet for you to sign, just a quick hello from you is all we ask.
 Once we give you the okay, please drive on and go enjoy your day.
 We’ll make sure your camper has an amazing experience.

-If you need to double park to walk your rocker to the front door, please drive beyond RBL (towards 18th Street) to do so.
+If you prefer walk your rocker to the front door and need to double park, please drive beyond RBL (towards 18th Street) to do so.
 If you stop before we'll have to ask you to move as you will gum up the drop off line.
 Please be sure to not block any of our neighbors’ driveways or roll up garage doors.
 Seriously, don't do that.
 We have a great relationship with our neighbors but they get understandably upset when they can't access or exit their businesses due to RBL traffic.
 No one wants to start their morning with a shouting match and that is what will happen if you block their driveways.

 Drop Off Times